meilisearch/meilisearch-go/README.md

 <p align="center">⚡ The MeiliSearch API client written for Golang</p>

-**MeiliSearch Go** is a client for **MeiliSearch** written in Go. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
+**MeiliSearch Go** is the MeiliSearch API client for Go developers. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, facets and synonyms are provided out-of-the-box.

 ## Table of Contents <!-- omit in toc -->